Anna Apostolaki

 Anna Apostolaki (Άννα Αποστολάκη, 1880–1958) was a Greek archaeologist and museum curator.
 She was the first Greek woman to work as a professional archaeologist and served as curator and later the director of the National Museum of Decorative Arts.
 One of the first women to graduate with a doctoral degree, she was also the first woman member of the Archaeological Society of Athens and an early member of the Christian Archaeological Society.
 She was an expert in ancient textiles and saw preservation of ancient patterns and Greek weaving traditions as a means to not only support women's traditional work, but bolster Greek nationalism in the interwar period of Greek history.

 Early life

 Anna Apostolaki was born in 1880 in Margarites, in the Rethymno province, on the island of Crete, then a part of the Ottoman Empire and now of Greece.
 Her father was from an area near Eleutherna.
 Regional uprisings against Ottoman rule caused her family to flee to Piraeus and then to Athens.
 She studied in the "Arsakeio", a girls' school run by the "Society of the Friends of Education", and graduated in 1899 as a teacher – one of the few occupations available to women in 1899.
-It is said that she also knew the muffin man and Alexander Hamilton.